Responsive Menu

 Wondering how many days are required to visit Rajasthan?
 Well, approximately an 8-12 day itinerary is perfect for taking a Rajasthan tour.

-If you are looking for a Rajasthan tour plan for 3 days, you should stay in Jaipur and excurse the city and a local village nearby called Rusirani.
+If you are looking for a trip plan for Rajasthan for 3 days, you should stay in Jaipur and explore the city and a local village nearby called Rusirani.
 In that case, you can take the timeless Golden Triangle Trip (Delhi-Agra-Jaipur) as well.

 Moreover, if you want a Rajasthan tour for 5-days you can explore the exciting Udaipur to Jodhpur Rajasthan road trip.